Why New Construction Is Different

 Choosing the Right Builder

 Not every builder in East Texas operates the same way.
 Some are local family businesses with three superintendents and deep roots.
-Some are regional operators with dozens of communities.
-There are a couple of production-style builders in the area, but most East Texas construction is custom or semi-custom.
+Some are regional operators building across several East Texas counties.
+A few production-style builders work the larger towns, but the vast majority of building out here is custom or semi-custom — one home, one client, at a time.
 Each builder has its strengths — and its red flags to watch for.

 Questions worth asking before you commit to any builder: